 No, this wasn't a happy ending.
 It was a difficult one.

-That's not, no, a happy ending in any usual sense.
-You'd have to be a ruin of a person for your life to end this way and for whatever mysterious watchers who have invisibly followed your life to consider your ending happy.
+So, no, that's not a happy ending in any usual sense.
+You'd have to be a ruin of a person to for your life to end this way, and for anyone to consider it a happy ending.
 But Breaking Bad is an unusual story.
-And its anti-hero protagonist Walter White is just this: a ruin of a person.
+And its anti-hero protagonist Walter White is just that: a ruin.

-I loved this finale, for every reason everyone else who loved it, loved it.
-So I won't rehearse my reasons.
-There was, I might just say, nothing in it I didn't love.
-What I regret, and have since the credits started rolling, is what wasn't there.
-This was a show about moral death and its consequences, and the final episode pushed that whole guiding theme to the margins in favor of massively satisfying plotting.
-This will, I'm sure, help make the show all the more serially re-watchable for fans, knowing it will always bring them back to Walt's masterful last victory.
-But the consequence of it all is missing.
+I liked this finale, for every reason everyone else who liked it, liked it.
+So I won't rehearse the reasons.
+The way I might put it is, there was nothing in this ending I didn't like.
+What I regret, and have regretted since the credits rolled, is what wasn't there.
+This was a show about moral death and its consequences, but the final episode pushed that whole guiding theme to the margins in favor of satisfying plotting.
+This will, I'm suppose, make the show all the more re-watchable for a lot of fans, knowing it will always bring them back to Walt's masterstroke last victory.
+But the consequences are missing.
 And consequence is where Breaking Bad found its meaning.
 As a viewer, I don't feel I need that belabored at this point.
 So much comes down to what you choose for your final scene, your final shot, your final beat.